Blog

 Avoiding metal containers & utensils

-- For brewing kombucha it is critical to have a sterile environment that is also free of chemical contaminants.
-This is for two reasons – 1.
-To keep the SCOBY healthy and 2.
-To not pollute the kombucha brew.
+For brewing kombucha it is critical to have a sterile environment that is also free of chemical contaminants.
+This is for two reasons:

-- The bacteria and yeast found in the SCOBY are sensitive to antibacterial soaps and detergents.
+The bacteria and yeast found in the SCOBY are sensitive to antibacterial soaps and detergents.
 It is critical that there is no bleach or detergent residue in the container you choose for your homemade kombucha.

-- As kombucha is very acidic (pH is normally 2.5 – 4.0) it can cause chemicals like phthalates, BPA, nickel and chromium to leach from the brewing container into the kombucha.
+As kombucha is very acidic (pH is normally 2.5 – 4.0) it can cause chemicals like phthalates, BPA, nickel and chromium to leach from the brewing container into the kombucha.
 This may contribute to a heavy metal and chemical build up in the body if kombucha is being consumed regularly.

-- It is also recommended to avoid using any metal utensils that will come in contact with the SCOBY – the ionic charges of metal can harm the good bacterial growth of the SCOBY and encourage the growth of pathogenic bacteria.
+It is also recommended to avoid using any metal utensils that will come in contact with the SCOBY – the ionic charges of metal can harm the good bacterial growth of the SCOBY and encourage the growth of pathogenic bacteria.
 Instead of using metal – choose wood or a hardy plastic.

-The brewing environment
+The kombucha brewing environment

-- It is very important to have a clean space for brewing your homemade kombucha.
+It is very important to have a clean space for brewing your homemade kombucha.
 Kombucha needs to be stored in a dark space where it will not be disturbed for the fermentation period.
 The ideal temperature range is about 20-25°C.

-- Make sure there is no dust, or other fermenting cultures (like sauerkraut or sourdough) in the same area to avoid contamination of the brew.
+Make sure there is no dust, or other fermenting cultures (like sauerkraut or sourdough) in the same area to avoid contamination of the brew.
 This can even happen if the kombucha is brewed in the close proximity to the garbage where bread waste is stored.

-- Also check that the jar is covered appropriately to avoid any insects getting into the kombucha.
+Also check that the jar is covered appropriately to avoid any insects getting into the kombucha.

-Temperature for brewing
+Temperature for kombucha brewing

 The SCOBY will perform best at about 20-25°C – colder temperatures than this can make the culture go dormant, which will stop the fermentation process.